derekdstratton/FaceTheMusic/README.md

 # FaceTheMusic
-President Stratton's interesting attempt at machine learning.
+Fred Harris Fan Club's interesting attempt at using machine learning.
 Built for the 2018 Reno Hackathon.